Relationship Book And Activities For Couples

 - How are you overcoming obstacles in your relationship?

-The couple’s activity below is a shorter version of what will be in my new book “Couple’s Workbook: Making Your Relationship Work”.
+The couple’s activity below is a shorter version of what will be in the book “Couple’s Workbook: Making Your Relationship Work“.

 During this activity, you and your partner are to spend time going through each of the statements below.

-Post the activity, you and your partner are to analyze each of the check marks with the goal focused towards a solution.
+Post the activity, you and your partner are to analyze each of the checkmarks with the goal focused on a solution.